Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 This is a nice style to have for smaller, less complex components, especially if they’re purely presentational, like here.
 However, if your components start to grow, or feature complex functionality that may cause bugs, it makes sense to define your function and assign it to a variable (i.e. a `const`) and then export it immediately afterward.
 This is because the React debugging tools struggle to identify components defined and exported in a single line as we are doing here.

 You have a default export which is a function that accepts a props object and uses an implicit return (that is without the return keyword and some JSX within parentheses).
-Because you’re not doing any other logic, manipulating `state`, etc. you’re just returning some JSX, you can use this implicit return to make things look a little neater and remove unnecessary lines of code.
+Because you’re not doing any other logic, manipulating `state`, etc. you’re just returning some JSX, you use this implicit return to make things look a little neater and remove unnecessary lines of code.

 That’s it…sort of.
 You have a `<h1>` being returned, but you have a fixed string, ‘Welcome to Software Development’.
 That’s fine for your Greeting App, but not very reusable if you want to have this component on another page that says something different.